bytefish/SignalRSample/README.md

-# Realtime Charts with SignalR and Chart.js #
+# Real-time Charts with SignalR and Chart.js #

-This is an experiment on providing Realtime Charts with [ASP.NET Core SignalR] and [Chart.js].
+This is an experiment on providing Real-time Charts with [ASP.NET Core SignalR] and [Chart.js].

 The JavaScript [Chart.js] part was originally written by [Simon Brunel](https://github.com/simonbrunel) and is available [here](https://plnkr.co/Imxwl9OQJuaMepLNy6ly).